All Products

 • If the migration fails, the intermediate instance is not automatically released and incurs fees as long as the migration job exists.
 You can release the intermediate instance in one of the following ways to reduce costs:

-• If you confirms that you no longer need the migration task, click the workgroup ID, click the migration source ID, and click Clear Migration Job in the Actions column of the migration task to automatically clear the intermediate instance.
+• If you confirm that you no longer need the migration task, click the workgroup ID, click the migration source ID, and click Clear Migration Job in the Actions column of the migration task to automatically clear the intermediate instance.

 • Manually release the intermediate instance.
 For more information, see Release an instance.